ROBBINSVILLE, NJ -- He was enjoying his college spring semester studying abroad.

 "I wish I had more guidance on what to do to get better, or about the fever as opposed to feeling like I had to rely on my system to beat it," said Reddy, whose fever finally broke after five days.
 He felt better, although the dry cough persisted for two weeks.

 After watching a cable news segment about the potential for coronavirus survivors to help others fighting it, Reddy contacted Hackensack University Medical Center.
 He was tested again for coronavirus, which now was negative.
-He was deemed a good candidate to donate plasma, which he will do on Monday morning.
+He was deemed a good candidate to donate plasma.

 "I get queasy having blood taken, but I am hoping it helps people," said Reddy, who added that the doctors believe his plasma donation can help up to three critically-ill coronavirus patients.
 But the doctors are still unsure if he could contract the virus again.